-Here are few reasons in favour of carrying oxygen along:
+Here are a few reasons in favor of carrying oxygen along:

 The whole of the Spiti region lies in the Trans Himalayas and establishing ATMs is a difficult task.
 Even if there are ATMs, getting cash and refilling cash in the ATMs is something that’s a problem, especially in winter months when roads are closed from Manali side.
 Having said that, note that Kaza, the district headquarters of the Spiti region has an ATM of the State Bank of India.

 As we mentioned earlier, there is an ATM, but its functioning is not guaranteed.
 Apart from cash not being available in the ATM, the ATM will not function when there’s a power outage or when there’s a network connectivity problem.
 There is also an SBI ATM in Tabo, but hardly works!

 If you are coming from the Shimla side, better to have your ATM transactions done at either Shimla itself or Rampur or Reckong Peo.
 Peo has 6-7 ATMs.
 There an SBI ATM in Sangla and a PNB ATM in Kalpa.
 Beyond Kalpa is the most non-functional ATM at Tabo, and then the SBI one a Kaza.
 Beyond Kaza, the next one is at Manali.